Frequently Asked Questions

 I have a serious medical disability but Social Security tells me I am not eligible.

-Sadly, having a serious medical disability is not enough to allow an applicant to collect disability benefits.
-There are a number of other requirements.
+Sadly, having a serious medical disability is not enough to immediately allow an applicant to collect disability benefits.
+There are additional steps to proving your case.
 As mentioned above in the answer to the previous question, one of the other requirements is that an applicant must meet both the medical rules and the non-medical program rules.
 The applicant must meet the coverage rules for the SSDI program under their own or another worker’s earnings record and/or the individual must meet the SSI income and asset rules.